 - Create a “ritual” surrounding the experience.
 Another way to help children process what is happening is to create little rituals around the visit.
 For example, maybe you bring some special books to read while in the waiting room.
 Or perhaps you can pick out a special “going to the dentist” outfit.

 - Recruit older siblings to help.
-If your child has an older brother or sister who has been to the dentist (and has had mostly positive experiences), consider bringing the sibling along.
+If your child has an older brother or sister who has been to the dentist (and has had mostly positive experiences), consider bringing the sibling along or scheduling their appointments together.
 Not only will this provide a distraction, but the older sibling can model the right kind of attitude and behavior for the office.

 - Don’t forget to have them brush.
-The visit will go more smoothly if your child has already brushed their teeth before the visit.
-This makes it easier for the dental hygienist to examine your kid’s teeth, and to see how well he or she is brushing.
+The visit will go more smoothly if your child has already brushed his or her teeth before the visit.
+This makes it easier for the dental hygienist to examine your kid’s teeth, and to see how well they are brushing.
 So try to remember to have your child brush before going out the door!

 Still Feeling Anxious about That First Dental Visit?